ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 The [binary heap]{.term} is a data structure that can be used to implement an efficient priority queue.
 It is organised as a tree that satisfies the heap property and has an additional invariant: it must also be a [complete binary tree]{.term}.

-Recall that a complete binary tree has all levels completely filled except possibly the last, and the last level is filled from left to right.
+Recall from @sec:trees:full-perfect-complete that a complete binary tree has all levels completely filled except possibly the last, and the last level is filled from left to right.
 As a result, a complete binary tree with $n$ nodes has exactly one possible shape.
-Because of this structure, the height $h$ of the tree satisfies: $2^h \le n \le 2^{h+1} - 1$, which implies that the height is $O(\log n)$.
+Because of this structure, the height $h$ of the tree satisfies: $2^h \le n < 2^{h+1}$, which implies that $h\in O(\log n)$.
-Complete binary trees are therefore balanced, and any operation that takes time proportional to the height of the tree runs in $O(\log n)$ time.
+Complete binary trees are therefore balanced, and any operation that linear in the height of the tree runs in $O(\log n)$ time.
 Using a complete tree has several advantages:

 * It ensures that the tree remains balanced after adding an element to the tree.